dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 Dynamic vs. Static Languages
 ============================

-:term:`Static` languages need to know the type of every variable at compile time.
+Static languages need to know the type of every variable at compile time.
 Examples of static languages include C++, Java, and Go.
 Code written in static languages typically compiles efficiently, and strong type-checking at compile-time reduces the risk of errors.

-:term:`Dynamic` languages allow the programmer to create variables without explicitly specifying the type of information they contain.
+Dynamic languages allow the programmer to create variables without explicitly specifying the type of information they contain.
 This simplifies prototyping and cleans up certain kinds of object oriented code.
 Typical dynamic languages include Common Lisp,